pydantic/pydantic-settings/docs/index.md

 ### Creating CLI Applications

 The `CliApp` class provides two utility methods, `CliApp.run` and `CliApp.run_subcommand`, that can be used to run a Pydantic `BaseSettings`, `BaseModel`, or `pydantic.dataclasses.dataclass` as a CLI application.
-Primarily, they provide structure for running `cli_cmd` methods associated with models.
+Primarily, the methods provide structure for running `cli_cmd` methods associated with models.

-`CliApp.run` can be used to directly provide `cli_args` for parsing and will run the model `cli_cmd` method (if defined) after instantiation:
+`CliApp.run` can be used in directly providing the `cli_args` to be parsed, and will run the model `cli_cmd` method (if defined) after instantiation:

 ```py
 from pydantic_settings import BaseSettings, CliApp